A BluesWax Reprint

 were both playing at a Blues festival in Bellinzona, Switzerland.

-After jamming, we spent a long time visiting on
+After jamming, we spent a long time visiting

-passion for music found in his guitar playing.
+displays the same passion for music found in his guitar playing.

 Bob Margolin for BluesWax: I think of you first as a great guitar